 The team at the Center for Sports and Rehabilitation at Southwestern Medical Center is dedicated to serving our patients’ needs.
-Each member of our team, from office manager to therapist, is dedicated to providing a patient-centered, individualized approach to your rehabilitation experience.
+Each member of our team is dedicated to providing a patient-centered, individualized approach to your rehabilitation experience.

 James D. Barber, OTR/L, CHT